 Personally Identifiable Information (“PII”).
 Information that identifies or is uniquely associated with an individual, such as a name, tax payer identification number, home address, telephone number, email address, Social Security number, or credit card number.

 Web Beacons or Pixels (also often referred to as “clear GIFs,” “pixel tags,” “1-by-1 GIFs,” “Single-Pixel GIFs,” “1 x 1 Pixels” or “clear Pixels”).
-Pages of our Apps and our emails may contain small electronic files known as Web Beacons that permit us and/or third parties to collect information during your use of the Apps.
+Pages of our Apps and our emails may contain small electronic files known as Web Beacons.
 For example, Web Beacons may be used to count the number of users who have visited a page of our App or opened an email and for other related application statistics (for example, recording the popularity of certain application content and verifying system and server integrity).
-Web Beacons send information back to their home Server (which can belong to the host site, a network advertiser, or some other third party) from the users’ application, such as the IP address, the URL of the page on which the beacon is located, hardware identification information (depending on the type of mobile device that is accessing the application), and information stored in any Cookies on the users’ mobile device previously placed by that Server.
+Web Beacons send information back to their home Server (which can belong to the host site, a network advertiser, or some other third-party) from the users’ application, such as the IP address, the URL of the page on which the beacon is located, hardware identification information (depending on the type of mobile device that is accessing the application), and information stored in any Cookies on the users’ mobile device previously placed by that Server.
 Web Beacons can also be used to place a Cookie on an application or device.
-Third parties who provide us with Web Beacons or Pixels may have the ability to link the information they collect about you when you use our Apps with other information they collect about you elsewhere on the Internet, including but not limited to your PII or information about the mobile device you are using.
+Third-parties who provide us with Web Beacons or Pixels may have the ability to link the information they collect about you when you use our Apps with information they collect about you elsewhere on the Internet, including but not limited to your PII or information about the mobile device you are using.

-Website.
-Collectively, the ASCO website, the Cancer.Net website, the Journal of Clinical Oncology website, the Journal of Oncology Practice website, the Journal of Global Oncology website, the Oncology Career Center™ website, the Quality Oncology Practice Initiative website, the ASCO University website, the CancerProgress.net website, the ASCO Connection website, the ASCO Photo Gallery, the TAPUR Study website, the ASCO University Meeting Library website, the ASCO in Action website, and any other online functionalities or services included in the websites owned or operated by ASCO, but excluding our mobile applications, or “apps,” with the exception of web-based pages accessible through our apps.
+ASCO Website.
+Collectively, the ASCO website, the Cancer.Net website, the ASCO Journals websites, the Oncology Career Center™ website, ASCO Practice Central, the ASCO eLearning website, the ASCO Connection website, the ASCO Photo Gallery, the TAPUR Study website, the ASCO Meeting Library website, the ASCO in Action website, the ASCO Volunteer Portal, certain state affiliate websites, meeting microsites, and any other online functionalities or services included in the websites owned or operated by ASCO, but excluding our mobile applications, or “apps,” with the exception of web-based pages accessible through our apps.